-Movies have always been an imperfect reflection of reality, showing the creators’ idealized perceptions of particular life experiences.
-Universally relatable experiences such as going to high school or falling in love have been constant sources of inspiration for filmmakers.
+Movies have always been an imperfect reflection of reality, showing their creators’ idealized perceptions.
+Universally relatable life experiences such as going to high school or falling in love have been constant sources of inspiration for filmmakers.
 More unusual premises, like drug use and psychedelic experiences, while less often depicted, have also provided inspiration for iconic storytelling that has stood the test of time.

 What about the Psychedelic Experience Fascinates Filmmakers?

 A common element of a psychedelic experience is visual alterations, which can include anything from colours to intricate geometric patterns.
 These effects increase in complexity with higher doses of psychedelics and can sometimes include hallucinations of objects, animals, people or even landscapes.
 Somatosensory perception can also be drastically altered.

 In film, the psychedelic experience is often more recreational than spiritual.
 Creators tend to focus significantly on the trip itself instead of the transformation that is often associated with these kinds of experiences.